HRandt/Polylang-Shortcodes-for-Oxygen/README.md

 ### 1.1.0 ###
 * Create Oxygen condition by language.
 * Create Language switcher that can be use by shortcode.
-* CSS to modify the look of the language switcher.
+* CSS to modify the look of the Language switcher.
 * Enqueue CSS and JS